Opentrons/Protocols/protocols/26c304/README.md

 ## Description
 This protocol preps 3, 384 well control plates for further testing of antibodies as part of a larger ELISA protocol.
 The protocol can be considered in 3 main parts:

-* Serial dilution of antibody
+* Serial dilution of antibody.
-* 96 well block prepped with diluent and antibody
+* 96 well block prepped with diluent and antibody.
-* Transfer of antibody to 3, 384 well control plates
+* Transfer of antibody to 3, 384 well control plates.

 Explanation of complex parameters below:
 * `P20 Pipette Mount`: Specify which mount (left or right) to load your pipette.